riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 3) While moving the robot around, please make sure the marker is not touching the drawing board, which is toward the x direction.
 Adjust the y and z directions to the position you want and slowly move in the x direction till the tip of the marker is pressing the drawing board.

-4) First point to do is usually the #righttop corner.
+4) First point to do is usually the **#righttop** corner.
 After you find the point following the previous step, use the drop-down menu on the right top of the Robot Jog Control and chose "#righttop" and click the "Here" button, the program will remember the joint positions.
 **Important: write down the y coordiante of this position, you will need it later when defining the #rightbottom.**

 <p align="center">
 <img src="https://github.com/riglab/Remote-Brainstorming-Omron-Robotic-Arm/blob/master/Images/ACE_Robot%20Control%20Panel.PNG" width="500"/>
 </p>

-5) Second point to do is the #leftbottom corner.
+5) Second point to do is the **#leftbottom** corner.
 It the same as setting up the #righttop corner with the steps above.
-Please make sure the width and hight of the drawing area does not exceed the limitation of the robotic arm.
+Please make sure the width and height of the drawing area does not exceed the limitation of the robotic arm.
 Use the drop-down menu on the right top of the Robot Jog Control and chose "#leftbottom" and click the "Here" button, the program will remember the joint positions.**Important: write down the z coordiante of this position, you will need it later when defining the #rightbottom.**

-6) Finally, you will need to define the #rightbottom corner, it should be easier with the y coordiante from #righttop and z coordiante from #leftbottom.
+6) Finally, you will need to define the **#rightbottom** corner, it should be easier with the y coordiante from #righttop and z coordiante from #leftbottom.
 In this step, you are just going make sure the x coordiante of the #rightbottom corner to define the drawing plane. use the drop-down menu on the right top of the Robot Jog Control and chose "#rightbottom" and click the "Here" button, the program will remember the joint positions.

+7) Write down the approxiate size of the drawing area you just set, the width and height, you would need them for the Processing program.

 ## Tasks Running